null

 Step 1

-Fill the Mill with Gas and Oil
+Fill the mill with oil and gas

 Choose a high-quality ethanol free fuel for your mill's engine.
 Choosing a low-grade gas that includes ethanol can clog your carburetor and cause havoc on your engine down the line.
 You should make sure your gas tank is full each time you mill to avoid your mill stopping halfway through a cut.